kwur/new-kwur-site/_posts/2009-04-11-everybody-loves-free-as-in-freedom-music.md

   </p>

   <p>
-    Also highly recommended are <a href="http://freemusicarchive.org/curator/WFMU/WFMUs_Free_Music_Archive_sampler">two</a> <a href="http://freemusicarchive.org/curator/WFMU/WFMUs_Free_Music_Archive_Sampler_Vol_2">volumes</a> of &#8220;WFMU&#8217;s Free Music Archive Sampler&#8221; put out last year as a little pre-launch site preview.
+    Also highly recommended are <a href="http://freemusicarchive.org/curator/WFMU/WFMUs_Free_Music_Archive_sampler">two</a> <a href="http://freemusicarchive.org/curator/WFMU/WFMUs_Free_Music_Archive_Sampler_Vol_2">volumes</a> of “WFMU’s Free Music Archive Sampler” put out last year as a little pre-launch site preview.
   </p>

   <p>
-    Finally, you can thank former New York governer Eliot Spitzer and the New York State Music Fund for providing grant money to seed this operation&#8230;
+    Finally, you can thank former New York governer Eliot Spitzer and the New York State Music Fund for providing grant money to seed this operation…
   </p>

   <p>